-9.12.5 Example of Forward functionality on X2X Link
+9.12.5 Example of function "Forward" with X2X Link

-Forward functionality is a method that can be used to substantially increase the Flatstream data rate.
+Function "Forward" is a method that can be used to substantially increase the Flatstream data rate.
 The basic principle is also used in other technical areas such as "pipelining" for microprocessors.